-This Vietnamese Shaking Beef with Watercress is a quick, easy and delicious stir fry, served with fresh watercress and lime wedges or try the optional seasoned lime juice dipping sauce.
+This Vietnamese beef dish is a quick, easy and delicious stir fry, served with fresh watercress and lime wedges or try the optional seasoned lime juice dipping sauce.

 This beef stir fry is one of my favourites.
 The beef itself cooks up really quickly and is a wonderful combination of flavours.
 The hot beef is served on top of peppery fresh watercress, that wilts a bit from the hot meat.
 Together with the sauce, it's a lovely combination.
 To top it off, a drizzle of fresh lime juice really makes the flavours pop.

 As for the beef, I usually just buy stir fry strips, but any beef will work just fine.
 The beef does need a 2 hour marinating time, so be sure to plan ahead for that.